 Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial assets that are held for cash management purposes.

-Financial assets at fair value through profit or loss

-The City has elected to classify the following financial assets at fair value through profit or loss:

-- debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. - equity investments which the City has elected to recognise as fair value gains and losses through profit or loss.
+Financial assets at fair value through profit or loss The City has elected to classify the following financial assets at fair value through profit or loss: - debt investments which do not gualify for measurement at either fair value gains and losses through profit or loss.